ImperialCollegeLondon/fractalgenetics/README.md

 [![DOI](https://zenodo.org/badge/166986710.svg)](https://zenodo.org/badge/latestdoi/166986710)

-# Fractal properties of heart muscle offer insights into genomic determinants of cardiovascular function
+# Genetically-determined fractal properties of heartmuscle offer insights into cardiovascular function
 The endocardial surface of the adult human hearts consists of a complex network of muscular trabeculae.
 Thought to be a remnant of embryonic development, it remains uknown why these complex structures still persistent in the adult organ.
 Here, we use population genomics, image-based intermediate phenotyping and *in silico* modelling to determine the effect of this complex cardiovascular trait on function.

 The full study is available on [BioRxiv](https://www.biorxiv.org/content/10.1101/553651v1).